Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : How to export your single sig wallet from Coldcard to Fully Noded using your own node?

 See this instruction of 33 secs [here](https://www.youtube.com/watch?v=W0vwgzIrPoY).
-This is super cool, super easy.
+This is super cool, super easy. <br/>
+Video is obviously edited, the spinner will take longer then that, just wait a bit

 ##Import